-Kamila Valieva, the sensation of Beijing 2022 and the shadow of doping
+Kamila Valieva, the sensation of Beijing under the shadow of doping

 La rusa Kamila Valieva, de apenas 15 años, hizo historia hoy en los #JuegosOlimpicos cuando dentro de su rutina de patinaje artístico llevó acabo un salto cuádruple nunca antes ejecutado por una patinadora en una justa olímpica.
 Espectacular pic.twitter.com/3lFAZZWnjd— Hiram Hurtado (@ehiramhurtado) February 7, 2022

-The spokesman called those who replicate this information "louds" and did not confirm reports of a positive test among members of the Russian delegation, while stressing that the only reliable source of information must be the International Olympic Committee, IOC.
+The spokesman called those who disseminated the information "louds" and did not confirm reports of a positive test among members of the Russian Olympic delegation, while stressing that the only reliable source of information is the International Olympic Committee (IOC).

-However, the rumors are becoming stronger due to the delay of the medal ceremony of the team figure skating event, which was won by the Russian Olympic Committee (ROC) led by Valieva, and which was to take place on Tuesday’s night.
-According to the Russian media, RBC Sport, the aforementioned anti-doping control, which they describe as failed, took place in December and only now would it have come to light.
+However, the rumors are growing due to the delay of the medal ceremony of the team figure skating event, which was won by the Russian Olympic Committee (ROC) led by Valieva, and and took place on Tuesday night.
+According to the Russian media, RBC Sport, the aforementioned anti-doping control, took place in December and only now have the results been released.

 Current suspicions

-According to CNN Sports analyst Christine Brennan, multiple sources stated that the skater involved in the doping suspicions in the Russian Olympic Committee, ROC, was a minor, and Kamila is the only one with that status in the team made up of six people.
+According to CNN Sports analyst Christine Brennan, multiple sources stated that the skater involved in the doping suspicions on the Russian Olympic Committee team was a minor, and Kamila is the only one out of six people.

-The substance that would have been found in the athlete is trimetazidine, a drug banned by the International Testing Agency, ITA, used to treat people with a heart condition known as angina.

 RELATED CONTENT

-IOC spokesman, Mark Adams, said, when asked about the award ceremony for the event won by Valieva and her team, that an "emerging" issue had arisen that required consultation with the International Skating Union and that any further situation only would be a matter of speculation.
+IOC spokesman, Mark Adams, said that an "emerging" issue had arisen that required consultation with the International Skating Union.

-The situation will not stop escalating until the official information is presented by the Olympic authorities, especially because precisely the gold medal was defined between the Russians and the United States.
+The situation continues to grow as more official information is presented by the Olympic authorities.

 It is important to remember that Russian sports federations are banned from competing in any international sporting event until 2022 after a government-sponsored doping scheme was discovered.
 In this way, Russian athletes cannot compete in these events neither with the name nor the flag of their country, due to the sanctions imposed by the IOC and ITA.
 The sanction will end after the World Cup in Qatar.